Lab Members

 Ph.D., Paris Diderot University

-Sabrine joined the Biggins lab as a post-doc in early 2017 and is interested in understanding the role of centromere transcription and non-coding RNAs in the regulation of kinetochore assembly and function.
-Originally from France, she received her PhD from Paris Diderot University in the lab of Claire Francastel, where she studied the interplay between the DNA damage response and centromeric chromatin in murine cells.
-Outside of lab Sabrine enjoys baking, traveling and playing soccer on rainy Sunday mornings.
+Sabrine joined the Biggins lab as a post-doc in early 2017 and transitioned to staff scientist in 2023.
+She is interested in the regulation of centromere chromatin assembly.
+Sabrine received her PhD from Paris Diderot University in the lab of Claire Francastel, where she studied the interplay between the DNA damage response and centromere chromatin in murine cells.
+Outside of lab, she enjoys baking, crafting, traveling, and gardening.

 Changkun Hu (he/him)